Spiffy-Q/Climate_change_sql_project./README.md

 - Northeast and South regions face the highest frequency of extreme weather event

   ### Recommendation
   Northeast and South regions with high frequency of extreme weather should focus on climate resilience strategies.
-Regions like Southeast (1,041) and Maharashtra (1,021) report fewer extreme weather events.
-While these regions may currently be less affected, this does not imply they're immune to climate change impacts.
-Trends should be monitored in these areas to ensure they remain prepared for future changes.
+Regions like Southeast and Maharashtra with fewer extreme weather events should be monitored to ensure they remain prepared for future changes.

 ### How to Run the Queries
 1. Download the dataset from [Kaggle](https://kaggl.com).